-> While it’s exciting to start shopping for your home, do your homework first prior to searching.
-Knowing what you can afford is a first critical step that should never be skipped.
+While it’s exciting to start shopping for your home, do your homework first before searching.
+Knowing what you can afford is the first critical step that should never be skipped.
 It’s a great disappointment to find that perfect home only to find out that you’ve wasted many hours pursuing something you won’t be able to finance.

-> Examine what you expect your budget to be like after you own your home.
+Examine what you expect your budget to be like after you own your home.
 You should be able to save money after paying for your new home and considering the changes in expenses and income.
 You will be responsible for things like broken pipes and other unexpected mishaps, so make certain you can create a reserve for these unexpected items.

 Check your credit reports and clean up any misinformation.
 Know your credit scores and do what you can now to improve them.

 Choose a lender that answers your questions quickly.
 How long will the process take?
 What information will you need to gather and provide?
 Check reputation and rates.
 Some banks will only accept customers with high credit scores so finding the right mortgage lender for your situation will save time.
 Ask upfront if your scores are in their target range.
 There are other institutions besides your bank that offer reliable mortgage financing.

 Mortgages do have different options including the length of the loan.
 A 30-year term is preferred even if you can afford a 15-year term.
 You can always pay extra on the principle making the 30-year term shorter, but also have the ability to not pay that extra if you run into financial difficulty.

 ARM or Adjustable Rate Mortgages have payments that can increase over time.
 These can work out if you plan on selling the property before any rate increase.
 When reviewing this type of loan, consider this increase and how it will affect you in case you end up holding the property.
 If you are approved for a higher amount than you determined you could afford, don’t rush into it.
 You’ve determined what is affordable.
 Don’t deter from that limit without serious consideration.